 The new Artistic Director, Garbiñe Ortega, and her team have selected the films that will form part of the Official Section.
 867 works registered for this 12th edition.
 Furthermore, the festival maintains its traditional awards: Gran Premio Punto de Vista for the Best Film, Jean Vigo Award for the Best Director, Award for the Best Short Film, Special Award from the Audience and the Youth Award.

 The curator from Vitoria, Garbiñe Ortega, presents a festival that delves into the essence of this event with state of the art documentary: “a place for reflection and the exhibition of proposals with a strong mixed and hybrid identity.
 The programme is committed to this plurality and heterogeneity from the call for three qualities: the living, the hybrid and the common, offering a programme that includes not only the Official Section, retrospective and special sessions, but an important space for another type of artistic proposals and formats, such as performative conferences, stage and site-specific pieces in which visual artists, choreographers, philosophers and filmmakers will come together to (re)think real forms from the complexity of the present”.

-Pamplona becomes the gravitational centre of international documentary film for six days every year.
-Productions from all around the world compete in their different formats, capturing reality from a different point of view: that of independent and socially necessary expression.
-The Official Selection is thus open to a wide range of contemporary non-fiction film registers and styles.
-Punto de Vista is one of the first events on the film industry's calendar, picking the best of the previous season and planting the seeds of the most interesting future trends.
+For seven days a year, Pamplona becomes the centre of gravity of documentary film.
+Productions from all over the world compete with their different forms of capturing reality from their independent and necessary point of view.
+The Official Section is open to the whole range of contemporary non-fiction film styles and registers.
+One of the first film events of the year inludes the best of the previous year and launches the most interesting proposals of the future.